rdelfino/grails-debian-packager-plugin/README.md

 </dl>

 These files are actually Groovy SimpleTemplate templates (see: <a href="">http://groovy.codehaus.org/Groovy+Templates</a>) that are processed before the generation of the package.
-The following values are available to theses templates:
+The following values configured on BuildConfig.groovy are available to these templates:

 <dl>

 <dt>installHome</dt>
-<dd>default instalation directory of package contents, defaults to /opt</dd>
+<dd>default instalation directory of package contents, defaults to /opt/${appName}</dd>

 <dt>appName</dt>
 <dd>name of grails application</dd>